North Korea to reconnect emergency hotline with the South | DW | 03.10.2021

 On Thursday, state media had reported that Kim Jong Un was open to re-establishing contact with Seoul, saying the lines would help "realize the expectations and desire of the entire Korean nation."

-The important lines of communication between the two countries have been in operation on and off since the 1970's.
-They consist of dozens of phone lines that deal with military and political concerns on the Korean Peninsula.
+Dozens of phone lines between North and South Korea have been in operation on and off since the 1970's to allow communication on important military and political concerns on the Korean Peninsula.

-In 2018 a direct line between South Korean President Moon Jae-in and North Korea's Kim Jong Un was set up to help ease bubbling tensions at the time.
-Relations had improved somewhat during 2018, with three meetings taking place during the course of the year.
+In 2018 a direct line between South Korean President Moon Jae-in and North Korean leader Kim Jong Un was set up to help ease bubbling tensions at the time.

-However relations took a turn for the worse following the collapsed talks with the US in the 2019 in Hanoi, Vietnam

-The lines were cut by Pyongyang last year after the South was accused of failing to stop activists from floating propaganda leaflets by balloon across the border into the North,

 There is concern among regional allies over how close the North is to being able to arm a long-range missile with a nuclear warhead.